iamsiva11/Big-Notebook-of-MachineLearning/README.md

 # What is it?

-This is my multi-month study plan for becoming a professional ML engineer.
+This is a multi-month study plan for becoming a professional ML engineer.

-My main goal I'm planning to achieve with this repo is to get anyone level up their ML skills in a quick timeframe.
+The main goal I'm planning to achieve with this repo is to get anyone level up their ML skills in a quick timeframe.
 Especially, to get anyone make rapid progress in becoming ML professional and not repeat the mistakes that I made in my early years with ML.
 I have organised this guide in a way it’s open to anyone to get started in their ML journey

 ## Right way to approach learning ML